 Since the current implementation of the snare makes it jam the quantum drive as well, ships with both a snare and dampener functionality (Mantis) rarely use the dampener.
 The only benefit for them is that it can be instantly engaged (the snare takes 30 seconds to charge).

-Ships without the snare functionality (such as the Cutlass blue) can use the dampener to keep targets from jumping away within the 4km range, but can most likely not pull targets out of quantum travel .
+Ships without the snare functionality (such as the Cutlass blue) can use the dampener to keep targets from jumping away within the 2km range (aka jamming), but can most likely not pull targets out of quantum travel .
 So far, this has not been tested yet.